chapel-lang/chapel/doc/rst/language/spec/procedures.rst

 Function Resolution
 -------------------

-*Function resolution* is the algorithm that determines which function to invoke for a given call expression.
+*Function resolution* is the algorithm that determines which *target function* to invoke for a given call expression.
 Function resolution is defined as follows.

 -  Identify the set of visible functions for the function call.
 A *visible function* is any function that satisfies the criteria